madoiscool/LuaTools-Wiki/docs/intro.md

 ## Next Steps

-- Explore the [documentation sections](/docs) to learn more about specific features
+- Explore the documentation sections to learn more about specific features
-- Check out the [examples](/docs/examples) to see LuaTools in action
+- Check out the available guides and tutorials
 - Join our community to get help and share your experiences

 ## Need Help?